Skip to main content

 15 Things to Do this Christmas Around Lake Guntersville

 It may sound cliche, but it really is the MOST wonderful time of the year!
-You may think of the Lake Guntersville area as a summer destination, but at Christmastime it truly is magical.
+You may think of the Lake Guntersville, Alabama area as a summer destination, but at Christmastime it truly is magical.
 From Christmas Open Houses to millions of Christmas lights, there is something for everyone to do when you choose to #explorelakeguntersville this holiday season.

 1. Santa in the Village